Kurama622/llm.nvim/README.md

 You can customize some useful tools to complete your tasks more effectively.
 Detailed tutorial can be found on [wiki](https://github.com/Kurama622/llm.nvim/wiki/App-Tools#how-to-add-an-application-tool-to-llmnvim).

+I have integrated some templates.
+Each template allows you to modify the prompt and the model you wish to use.

 #### Optimize Code